-Geneva, 10 May 2017 – Unitaid has joined the United Nations coordination group on antimicrobial resistance, recognizing the growing public health challenge it poses in the fight against HIV/AIDS, tuberculosis and malaria.
+Geneva – Unitaid has joined the United Nations coordination group on antimicrobial resistance, recognizing the growing public health challenge it poses in the fight against HIV/AIDS, tuberculosis and malaria.

 The news emerged from a meeting between Unitaid Board Chair Celso Amorim and UN Secretary-General Antonio Guterres.
 “Unitaid is committed to promoting innovations that address the growing challenge of resistance,” said Mr Amorim.
 “If the 2030 Sustainable Development Goal health targets are to be met, then antimicrobial resistance needs to be tackled head-on.”

 Resistance to key health products, including critical medicines and insecticides, threatens to stall, or even reverse, progress in the fight against HIV/AIDS, TB and malaria.
 Currently, over 40 percent of Unitaid’s grant portfolio, a total of US$ 400 million, focuses on resistance.